A craving-worthy green garlic recipe

-This simple vegetarian linguine recipe embraces some of the finest aphrodisiacs of spring.
+This simple, vegetarian green garlic pasta recipe embraces some of the finest aphrodisiacs of spring.
 It combines pencil-thin asparagus, simply baked–nothing could be easier or more perfect for a vegetarian, springtime supper.

 What is green garlic?

 Also called spring garlic, green garlic is one of the finest, most fragile ingredients of spring.
-It’s simply young garlic, before it separates into cloves.
+It’s simply young garlic before it separates into cloves.
+(They’re not the same as garlic scapes, which are curly green tendrils that form later in the season on the mature garlic.)

 As I mentioned above, the flavor of spring garlic is like garlic but not.
 It is a mild, almost sweet version of garlic or something like a subtly flavored cross between garlic and green onions.
 But it is, of course, still garlic, with all the health benefits of garlic.
 And since garlic is on my list of the best aphrodisiacs, this springtime ingredient adds not only to the flavor of this green garlic pasta dish but also to its aphrodisiac potential.